Everything you need to know about the life insurance medical exam

 1. A verbal questionnaire: You'll answer a series of questions about your health, lifestyle, and social habits, including questions about current prescriptions.

-If you’re older or applying for a large amount of life insurance coverage, you may also undergo an electrocardiogram or EKG to measure your heart’s electrical activity.
+If you’re an older adult or you’re applying for a multi-million-dollar life insurance policy, you may also undergo an electrocardiogram (ECG/EKG), which measures your heart’s electrical activity, to provide the insurer with more detailed health information.

 What do life insurance blood tests look for?

-The health exam, including blood tests and urine tests, assesses you for several medical conditions, including:
+Life insurance blood tests and urine tests assess you for several medical conditions, including:

 • Elevated cholesterol: Your risk for heart disease and stroke increases if you have high cholesterol.